jsdf/coffee-react/README.md

 ### Usage

 ```
-$ csx-coffee -h
+$ cjsx -h

-Usage: csx-coffee [options] path/to/script.csx -- [args]
+Usage: cjsx [options] path/to/script.cjsx -- [args]

-If called without options, `csx-coffee` will run your script.
+If called without options, `cjsx` will run your script.

   -b, --bare         compile without a top-level function wrapper
   -c, --compile      compile to JavaScript and save as .js files